gkorpal/gkorpal.github.io/_drafts/fedora.md

   <figcaption> My understanding of current SUSE development.</figcaption>
 </figure>

 This new Tumbleweed was a result of the [‘merger’ of Old Tumbleweed and Factory in November 2014](https://rootco.de/2016-03-28-why-use-tumbleweed/).
-Recently, AMD has been making great technological advancements and [started making significant contributions to open source](https://wiki.archlinux.org/index.php/AMDGPU).
-In fact, it is also [one of the primary sponsor of openSUSE](https://en.opensuse.org/Sponsors).
+Recently, AMD to complement its great technological advancements have [started making significant contributions to the Linux kernel](https://wiki.archlinux.org/index.php/AMDGPU).
+In fact, it is also [one of the primary sponsors of openSUSE project](https://en.opensuse.org/Sponsors).
 In my opinion, openSUSE Tumbleweed is a good comeptitor for Fedora since it strives to provide access to latest packages using rolling release instead of short lived point release.
 On the other hand, openSUSE Leap is a good competitor for Ubuntu since it gives an option for upgrading to much superior SUSE enterprise.

 # Mix and Match